National Park of Upper Niger

 The National Park of Upper Niger is a national park in Guinea that was gazetted in January 1997 with a core area of 554 km2.
 The park protects important tracts of forest and savannah, and is considered a conservation priority for West Africa as a whole.

 History

 Areas of low human impact are comparatively rare now in Guinea, and found only in areas of low population density.
 One such area is that of the Mafou Forest, the last remaining area of dry forest in Guinea and one of the few left in West Africa.
-This area has a low population because of the widespread incidences of river-blindness and as a result of the atrocities of Samory Touré in the latter part of the 19th century.
+This area has a low population because of widespread river-blindness and the atrocities of Samory Touré in the latter part of the 19th century.
 The area has been little disturbed in the last 50 years.

-The park comprises two zones, a core protected zone and a buffer zone in which local people are encouraged to use the resources of the part in a sustainable way.
-Farming and the collecting of non-timber forest products is permitted.
-The government manages fishing, hunting and timber harvesting in cooperation with local communities.
+The park comprises two zones, a core protected zone and a buffer zone in which local people are encouraged to use the resources of the park in a sustainable way.
+Farming and the collection of non-timber forest products is permitted.
+The government manages fishing, hunting, and timber harvesting in cooperation with local communities.
 Since 2005, the protected area is considered a Lion Conservation Unit.